sefinek24/free-cleverbot/README.md

 ## 💙 Thanks
 If you require any assistance or have questions regarding this module, don't hesitate to open a new [GitHub Issue](https://github.com/sefinek24/free-cleverbot/issues).
 Your feedback and contributions are highly appreciated.
-If you find this module valuable and useful for your projects, we kindly invite you to show your support by giving it [a star on GitHub](https://github.com/sefinek24/free-cleverbot).
+If you find this module valuable and useful for your projects, we kindly invite you to show your support by giving it [⭐ a star on GitHub](https://github.com/sefinek24/free-cleverbot).
 Thank you for using [free-cleverbot](https://www.npmjs.com/package/free-cleverbot)!